hincz-lab/TDP_43_Phase_Separation/README.md

   This code was last run without errors with the following library versions:

 * [TDP 43 LCD Constant_Hydrophobics_Simulation Base](/Analysis/TDP_43_LCD_Constant_Hydrophobics_Simulation_Base/)
+  This sub-directory contains code which can be used as a base for running simulations of TDP-43-LCD wild type and its phosphomimetic variants where the well depth of the Lennard-Jones potential was NOT changed as a function of salt concentration.
+The input for this code is a TDP-43 protein chain .csv file, and a .csv file containing the coarse grained parameters of the amino acids.
+This code was used to show that a salt dependant well-depth was necessary to generate phase separation diagrams that qualitatively match experimentally determined phase separation diagrams.

   - Input: